Traditional hormone tests use 50-year-old technology

 The first test designed to be read by a smartphone

 Traditional tests are difficult to interpret and give vague “positive” or “negative” results.
-Oova is the first fertility test to use cutting-edge image processing to report through a smartphone.
-The AI-powered Oova app reveals precise hormone levels and provides personalized fertility answers.
+Oova is the first at-home testing system to use cutting-edge image processing to report through a smartphone.
+The AI-powered Oova app reveals precise hormone levels and provides personalized answers.

 The “standard” cycle myth

-The fertility industry follows a "standard” cycle of 28 days, which only 13% of women have.
-This causes trackers and tests to misrepresent fertile windows and inaccurately track ovulation.
+The health industry follows a "standard” cycle of 28 days, which only 13% of women actually have.
+This causes trackers and tests to inaccurately track hormone trends and misrepresent fertile windows and ovulation.

-By measuring luteinizing hormone (LH) and estrogen, Oova uncovers each woman's exact cycle length—for more accurate fertility windows.
+By measuring luteinizing hormone (LH), progesterone, and estrogen, Oova uncovers each woman's exact cycle length—for greater accuracy.